- Ask Us About This Safari

 “It’s The Composition, Stupid!”: Studying the Essence of Good Photography by Examining Classic Paintings on Zoom!

 Photography, like painting, is all about composition!
-Learn from the Masters’ paintings on display at the National Gallery of Art, via Zoom!
+Learn from paintings and photographs via Zoom!

 A photojournalist is a visual storyteller.
 And as such, we tell stories with a series of photos and/or with one photo at a time.
 Street Photography is in essence a bit of photojournalism.

 Washington Photo Safari is pleased to present this new virtual safari in Street Photography.
 We are honored to have it taught by two-time Pulitzer-Prize winning photojournalist: Essdras M Suarez whose photo-review webinar was recently named among the top 10 webinars to watch in 2020 by one of the premieres photo storage and photo sharing site for amateurs and professionals alike, Photoshelter.